 Dual Employment Contracts.
 Messrs.
 Dodson, Steininger and Schoening are all parties to dual employment contracts with Canadian and U.S. legal entities of Civeo.
 These contracts are in place to permit each such executive to execute contracts and other legal agreements on behalf of entities in either jurisdiction and to work and perform cross-border services on an uninterrupted basis.
-The terms of these contracts allocate a portion of each such executive's time to services performed in the United States and Canada and in the case of Messrs.
+The terms of these contracts allocate a portion of each such executive's time to services performed in the

+United States and Canada and in the case of Messrs.
 Dodson and Steininger, provide for tax equalization payments intended to put the executive in the same position as if his or her employment income were all earned in the State of Texas.

 Accounting and Tax Considerations.
 Under Section 162(m) of the Code, a limitation exists on tax deductions of any publicly-held corporation for individual compensation to certain "covered employees" of such corporation exceeding \$1,000,000 in any taxable year.
-We had previously structured certain elements of our executive compensation program such that performance shares and awards under our AICP could qualify as "performance-based" for purposes of satisfying the conditions of an exemption to this limit on tax deductions previously available under Section 162(m) of the Code.

-However, we reserved the right to use our judgment to authorize compensation payments that did not comply with this exemption in Section 162(m) when we believed that such payments were appropriate and in the best interest of our shareholders, after taking into consideration changing business conditions or the executive's individual performance and/or changes in specific job duties and responsibilities.
-For taxable years beginning after December 31, 2017, the exemption from Section 162(m)'s deduction limit for certain "performance-based" compensation has been repealed for all but certain grandfathered compensation arrangements that were in effect as of November 2, 2017.
+For taxable years beginning after December 31, 2017, the previously existing exemption from Section 162(m)'s deduction limit for certain "performance-based" compensation was repealed for all but certain grandfathered compensation arrangements that were in effect as of November 2, 2017.
 However, the rules and regulations promulgated under Section 162(m) are complicated and subject to change and the scope of relief for grandfathered arrangements is currently uncertain.
-As such, there can be no assurance that any compensation awarded or paid in prior years will be fully tax deductible.
+As such, there can be no assurance that any compensation awarded will be fully tax deductible.